 When you’re fighting cancer, there’s no reason for pain to be a burden.
-The pain management team at the University Pain Medicine Center offers comprehensive cancer pain management services in Englewood Cliffs, Freehold, Clark, Somerset, and Monroe Township, New Jersey.
+The pain management team at the University Pain Medicine Center offers comprehensive cancer pain management services in Murray Hill, New York City, and offices throughout New Jersey.
 You receive customized treatment plans to relieve the type of cancer pain you have, so you can focus on getting better.
 To learn more about the cancer pain management services available, call the University Pain Medicine Center office nearest you or request an appointment online today.

 Cancer is a complex disease that causes cells in your body to divide continually and spread into the nearby tissues.
 Because cancer can develop anywhere in your body, there are many types of known cancers that can cause pain and other uncomfortable symptoms.

 Not everyone with cancer experiences pain, but those that do may have pain severe enough to affect their quality of life.
 This pain may originate from a tumor that presses on nearby nerves, organs, or bone.